dm4rnde/StockPriceOverviewAppl/README.md

 <br>

-Specifics surrounding program at the moment of creating:
+Specifics surrounding program at the moment of creation:
 - Python 3.6.2
 - tkinter 8.5
 - googlefinance (0.7) [package]